Life@TC from A -Z

 In 2015, one of our contemporary bands “Westwood” won the Victorian battle of the bands competition.

 Performing arts concerts are held twice per term and prospective students, families and friends are most welcome to attend.
 We think you will be impressed.
 Please contact reception for the next concert date and time.

 Not surprisingly, research says that students whose parents maintain an active involvement in their child’s education are more likely to experience success at school, particularly when the involvement is in connection with their studies.
 As a school we want to work in a genuine partnership with parents and guardians, both in the academic area but also as part of the wider TC Community.

 Currently parents are involved in College Council, assisting with the Canteen, working bees, being guest speakers, providing work experience placements, gardening, assisting with the animals program, tutoring students and assisting with excursions.
-If you have an idea or special talent to offer please talk to our Assistant Principal, Sally Holloway.
+We also run a volunteers program within different areas.
+(Please see the 'Employment and Volunteering section for more info) If you have an idea or special talent to offer please talk to our Assistant Principal, Sally Holloway.